 - a) Land use should be geared primarily to employment, hospitality, convention, entertainment, and related ancillary services and uses in order to maximize this economic development opportunity.
-Limited residential uses may be permitted, though restricted to the western edge of the new park space. - b) Ancillary uses and services are restricted to the first floor of all new development, and should be oriented towards Eustis Street. - c) Large format retail should be prohibited within this Station Area.
-Retail may only be permitted as a secondary use within a mixed-use development and may not exceed more than 20% total Gross Floor Area (GFA) of a building.
+Limited residential uses may be permitted, though restricted to the western edge of the new park space. - Ancillary uses and services are restricted to the first floor of all new development, and should be oriented towards Eustis Street. - c) Large format retail should be prohibited within this Station Area.
+Retail may only be permitted as a secondary use within a mixed-use development and may not exceed more than 20% total Gross Floor Area (GFA) of a building. - a) Surface parking fronting Eustis Street should be prohibited as it detracts from the intended vitality and prestige of this future corporate address.